Dream-Launch-Studios/.github/profile/README.md

-# Welcome to **Sleekhue**! 👋
+# Welcome to **Sprint North Studious**! 👋

-**Sleekhue** is dedicated to developing innovative projects that enhance productivity and provide useful tools for everyday tasks.
+**Sprint North Studious** is dedicated to developing innovative projects that enhance productivity and provide useful tools for everyday tasks.
 Here, you will find various projects aimed at solving real-world problems and improving user experiences.

-## About **Sleekhue**
+## About **Sprint North Studious**

-**Sleekhue** serves as a collaborative space for developers and enthusiasts to create and share projects that simplify life.
+**Sprint North Studious** serves as a collaborative space for developers and enthusiasts to create and share projects that simplify life.
 Our mission is to build tools that are not only functional but also user-friendly and efficient.

 ## Current Project 🚀